xudongzhao461/Chirplet-Fourier-Analysis-Network-ChirpFAN-/README.md

 ### Data set links

-1. Houston dataset were introduced for the 2013 IEEE GRSS Data Fusion contest.
-Data set links comes from http://www.grss-ieee.org/community/technical-committees/data-fusion/2013-ieee-grss-data-fusion-contest/
+1. The Houston dataset was introduced for the 2013 IEEE GRSS Data Fusion contest.
+Data set links come from http://www.grss-ieee.org/community/technical-committees/data-fusion/2013-ieee-grss-data-fusion-contest/

 2. The authors would like to thank Dr. P. Ghamisi for providing the Trento Data.